silvacms/documentation/source/buildout/packaging.rst

 All the files required to create a package for Debian or Ubuntu are located inside the sub-directory ``debian`` of the buildout directory.

 In order to do this, just run this command in the buildout directory:

 .. code-block:: sh

   $ debuild -uc -us

-It will create a debian package the Buildout profile ``profile/simple-instance.cfg``.
+It will create a Debian package the Buildout profile ``profile/simple-instance.cfg``.
 In order to change which profile will be used, you can edit the file ``debian/rules`` and change the profile used in the *buildout.cfg* template located at the top of the file.